 The weekend auctions end on Saturday and Sunday, while the weekday auction ends on Wednesday.

-Update 1/10/19: Going forward, the auction schedule will change to a weekly schedule—starting on Sunday and ending the following Sunday.
+Update 3/5/19: Going forward, the auction finishing schedule will change to a Wednesday and Sunday weekly schedule.

 The auctions for a particular day usually end consecutively one minute after each other.